Radom: Current events

+From 1951 to 1964, the Officers' Air Force School No. 5 was located in Radom.
+In 1954 and 1984, city limits were greatly expanded by including several settlements as new districts, including Długojów Górny, Huta Józefowska, Janiszpol, Józefów, Kierzków, Kończyce, Krychnowice, Krzewień, Malczew, Mleczna, Nowa Wola Gołębiowska, Nowiny Malczewskie, Stara Wola Gołębiowska, Wincentów, Wólka Klwatecka.
 From 1975 to 1998, it was the seat of the Radom Voivodeship.
-In 1954 and 1984, city limits were greatly expanded by including several settlements as new districts, including Długojów Górny, Huta Józefowska, Janiszpol, Józefów, Kierzków, Kończyce, Krychnowice, Krzewień, Malczew, Mleczna, Nowa Wola Gołębiowska, Nowiny Malczewskie, Stara Wola Gołębiowska, Wincentów, Wólka Klwatecka.

 In 2007, two pilots died in an accident at the air show, resulting in the cancellation of the rest of the event.
 On 2009, also during the air show, another two pilots who represented Belarus were killed when their plane crashed.

 Radom was one of the main centres of the strike action taken by Polish health care workers in 2007.

 Geography

 Climate

 Radom has a humid continental climate (Köppen: Dfb).